CaryLandholt/atom-ng-classify/README.md

 ![](https://raw.github.com/CaryLandholt/atom-ng-classify/master/screenshot.png)

-Go to `Packages > ng-classify > Compile` to seethe ng-classified version
+Go to `Packages > ng-classify > Compile` to see the ng-classified version

 ## Table of Contents